 Apply for the Civic and Community Engagement Minor in eLion during your junior year.

-- Completed the first two pages of the CIVCM Application in MS Word.
-Then email the Word file to Dr. Guerin (email@example.com) and schedule an appointment to review the application.
+- Complete the first two pages of the CIVCM Application in MS Word.
+Then email the Word file to Dr. Lynn Hartle (firstname.lastname@example.org) and schedule an appointment to review the application.

 - Must have declared a major field of study.

 - Must have a minimum overall GPA of 2.0.

 - May apply no more than 9 credits toward the minor that also count toward the major.
 Past fieldwork experiences and completed courses may be retroactively included in the plan of study, but must be approved by the major adviser and the committee.

 A grade of C or better is required for all courses in the minor.

 REQUIREMENTS FOR THE MINOR: 18 credits